Book this small group accommodated tour before 28 January Find out more

 Drive to top wildlife destinations and scenic gems in South Africa, Zimbabwe and Botswana, encountering local cultures and staying at basic lodges along the way.

-Go game viewing in the famous Kruger National Park of South Africa and take a game walk in a Polokwane game reserve, before driving to Bulawayo in Zimbabwe.
+Go game viewing in the famous Kruger National Park of South Africa searching out the Big Five and more.
+Visit Bakone cultural village near Polokwane, before driving to Bulawayo in Zimbabwe.
 Head into scenic Matobo National Park for wildlife spotting and a bush walk, before driving to the mighty Victoria Falls, taking a boat cruise on the Zambezi and enjoying an array of optional adventure activities.

-Emark on a 4x4 game drive and sunset boat cruise, looking out for wildlife and birds in Chobe National Park.
-Enjoy an optional sundowner trip to the expansive Makgadikgadi Pans, or visit the ancient baobab trees near Gweta.
+Embark on a 4x4 game drive and sunset boat cruise, looking out for wildlife and birds in Chobe National Park.
+Enjoy an optional sundowner trip to the ancient baobab trees near Gweta.
 Then travel to Khama Rhino Sanctuary and do a 4x4 game drive, before returning to South Africa.

-Set off east from Johannesburg, driving along the Panorama Route of Mpumalanga in South Africa.
+Set off east from the leafy administrative capital of South Africa, Pretoria.
 This long drive takes us via the scenic Blyde River Canyon, stopping to view the Three Rondavels rock formations and have lunch along the way to our first lodge.
+This beautiful region is known as the Panorama Route, offering spectacular scenery.

-Enjoy dinner and the peaceful gardens at the lodge not far from Kruger Park.
+Enjoy dinner and the peaceful gardens at the lodge not far from the legendary Kruger Park.

 Up early, we drive to Kruger National Park.
 Enter the park as the gates open and spend a full day exploring South Africa's most famous national park with a professional guide.